Meet the State Committee

 District 2: Clay County, Greene County, Independence County, Jackson County, Lawrence County, Monroe County, Prairie County, Randolph County, Sharp County, White County and Woodruff County.

 Polly Lichti is the District 3 representative on the Arkansas Farm Bureau Women’s Leadership Committee.
-She and her husband David have a cow-calf operation in southern Carroll County.
-They have three grown children – Abigail, Katherine and Keith.
-Polly previously taught English, journalism and oral communications before returning to the farm full time.
-She is serving her first year on the state committee.
+She and her husband, David, work on both of their family's cow-calf operation in southern Carroll County.
+They have three grown children – Abigail, Katherine, and Keith.
+Polly previously taught English, journalism, and oral communications before returning to the farm full-time.
+She is serving her second year on the state committee.

 District 3: Baxter County, Benton County, Boone County, Carroll County, Fulton County, Izard County, Madison County, Marion County, Newton County, Searcy County, Stone County and Washington County.